BLOG

 Education

-In Europe: A European employer expects to see some information of secondary education – at least the school name.
-CV writers UK recommend that you specify all the milestones of your education, including the degrees which aren’t relevant to the potential job.
+European employers expect to see information about your secondary education – at least the school name.
+Add all the milestones of your education, including high school, university degree, and training, even if your degree is not relevant to the potential job.

-In any CVs and resumes worldwide you can feel free to add Skills section if you feel the need to.
-It is not obligatory, however, it gives the employer an outlook at your biggest strengths at a glance.
+You can add the Skills section to both the CV and resume.
+It is not obligatory, however, it shows your key strengths to employers at a glance.
 Computer and language proficiency, professional software, leadership and industry-specific skills – all of them belong to this section.
-It’s better to use bulleted lists for skills to make them easy noticeable at the first page of your CV/resume.
+It's better to use bulleted lists for skills to make them easy noticeable at the first page of your CV/resume.

 The content